couchbase/couchbase-ruby-client/README.markdown

 ## USAGE

-First of all you need to load library:
+First, you need to load the library:

     require 'couchbase'

-There are several ways to establish new connection to Couchbase Server.
+There are several ways to establish a new connection to Couchbase Server.
-By default it uses the `http://localhost:8091/pools/default/buckets/default` as the endpoint.
+By default it uses `http://localhost:8091/pools/default/buckets/default` as the endpoint.
 The client will automatically adjust configuration when the cluster will rebalance its nodes when nodes are added or deleted therefore this client is "smart".